Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: P-V criticality

-In calculating the Eq.~(\ref{ehrenfest22}), once again we have used the cyclic rule of the $P$-$V$-$T$ system defined in Eq.~(\ref{identity}).
-Therefore, the second Ehrefest equation is also valid at the critical points as is confirmed by Eq.~(\ref{ehrenfest22}).
-Therefore, both the Ehrenfest equations are found to be valid at the critical point of the $P$-$V$ criticality of the $d$-dimensional Rastall AdS black hole surrounded by perfect fluid.\\ Using Eqs.~(\ref{ehrencheck1}) and (\ref{ehrenfest22}), the Prigogine-Defay (PD) ratio is derived as
+In deriving Eq.~(\ref{ehrenfest22}), once again we have employed the cyclic rule for the $P$-$V$-$T$ system defined in Eq.~(\ref{identity}).
+Consequently, the second Ehrefest equation is also valid at the critical points, as confirmed by Eq.~(\ref{ehrenfest22}).
+This indicates that both the Ehrenfest equations hold true at the critical point of the $P$-$V$ criticality of the $d$-dimensional Rastall AdS black hole surrounded by a quintessence field.\\ Using Eqs.~(\ref{ehrencheck1}) and (\ref{ehrenfest22}), we derive the Prigogine-Defay (PD) ratio as

-Since PD ratio identically equals to unity, it is proved that the $d$-dimensional AdS black holes in the perfect fluid background in Rastall theory has a distinct second order phase transition.
-The PD ratio was first introduced in \cite{prigogine:1954pd} and later it was extensively investigated in \cite{prabhat:1976pd}.
-The PD ratio can be used to measure the potential deviation from for the system which does not show the similar behavior as those of vdWs fluid \cite{Banerjee:2010qk, Banerjee:2010da}.
-For the vdWs system, the PD ratio equals to unity while for a glassy phase transition, it lies between 2 to 5 \cite{Banerjee:2010qk, Banerjee:2010da, Jacle:1986, Nieuwenhuizen:1997}.
-The Eq.~(\ref{PDR}) together with the Ehrenfest ensures the validity Eqs.~(\ref{ehrenfest1}) and (\ref{ehrenfest2}) confirms the second-order phase transition at the critical points.
-Therefore, for a $d$-dimensional AdS black holes in Rastall gravity, the phase transition is no longer an exception and follows the same features of a vdWs like liquid-gas system.
+The PD ratio is identically equal to unity.
+Hence, it shows that the $d$-dimensional AdS black holes in a quintessence background within Rastall theory have a distinct second-order phase transition.
+The PD ratio was first introduced in \cite{prigogine:1954pd} and later on was extensively investigated in \cite{prabhat:1976pd}.
+This ratio can be used to measure the potential deviation from the system that does not show similar behavior as observed in vdW fluid \cite{Banerjee:2010qk, Banerjee:2010da}.
+In a vdW system, the PD ratio equals unity, while for a glassy phase transition, it ranges from 2 to 5 \cite{Banerjee:2010qk, Banerjee:2010da, Jacle:1986, Nieuwenhuizen:1997}.
+Eqs.~(\ref{PDR}) and the Ehrenfest relations enforcing the validity Eqs.~(\ref{ehrenfest1}) and (\ref{ehrenfest2}).
+It confirms a second-order phase transition at critical points.
+Therefore, for a $d$-dimensional AdS black holes in Rastall gravity, the phase transition is not an exception and follows the similar features of a vdW liquid-gas system.